Freedom of movement under United States law: Implications

 A strong right to freedom of movement may yet have even farther-reaching implications.
 The Supreme Court has acknowledged that freedom of movement is closely related to freedom of association and to freedom of expression.
-Strong constitutional protection for the right to travel may have significant implications for state attempts to limit abortion rights, ban or refuse to recognize same-sex marriage, and enact anti-crime or consumer protection laws.
+Strong constitutional protection for the right to travel may have significant implications for state attempts to limit abortion rights, ban or refuse to recognize same-sex marriages, and enact anti-crime or consumer protection laws.
 It may even undermine current court-fashioned concepts of federalism.

 Free speech zones

 A related issue deals with free speech zones designated during political protests.
 Although such zones were in use by the 1960s and 1970 due to the Vietnam-era protests, they were not widely reported in the media.
 However, the controversy over their use resurfaced during the 2001-2009 Bush presidency.
 In essence, Free Speech Zones prevent a person from having complete mobility as a consequence of their exercising their right to speak freely.
 Courts have accepted time, place, and manner restrictions on free speech in the United States, but such restrictions must be narrowly tailored, and free speech zones have been the subject of lawsuits.